mateim4/Archer/README.md

 ## Security

-- All file processing is sandboxed
+- All file processing is sandboxed and security hardened
+- ExcelJS replaces vulnerable xlsx library (2024 security update)
 - No sensitive data is stored permanently
 - Server endpoints are CORS-protected
 - Input validation on all file uploads
+- Regular dependency audits and updates

 ## License